You are using an outdated browser. Please upgrade your browser to improve your experience

 Is your property a modern build or a classical building?

 If you live in a modern property it would make sense to buy minimalist design furniture with sleek curves and straight lines.
-If your house has lots of steel and glass, buying luxury outdoor furniture made of the same materials works best.
+If your house has lots of steel and glass, buying luxury garden furniture made of the same materials works best.
 However, if you live in classically designed property, by the same criteria, classical outdoor furniture is going to compliment the building best.
-For a classic country house in Upstate New York, Provence, Tuscany or Gloucestershire, furniture that looks at home in that environment works so much better.
+For a classic country house in Upstate New York, Provence, Tuscany or Gloucestershire, luxury garden furniture that looks at home in that environment works so much better.

 Should your outdoor furniture compliment your overall interior design scheme or be completely different?